Sam-Munno/SamWebsite/README.md

 # SamWebsite

-<a href="https://www.sammunno.tk">LINK TO MY SITE</a>
+<a href="https://sammunno.tk/">LINK TO MY SITE</a>

 This project was written in Angular.
-I deployed the code on S3, then exposed my own DNS (sammunno.tk) on route 53.
+I deployed the code on S3, then exposed my own DNS (https://sammunno.tk) on route 53.
 I used CloudWatch and Certificate Manager to ensure https requests.

 ## Development server